Active Substance: daclizumab

 In another study involving 1,841 patients, patients receiving Zinbryta 150 mg every 4 weeks had on average 0.22 relapses over a year compared with 0.39 in those receiving interferon beta-1a, another medicine used for multiple sclerosis.

 What are the risks associated with Zinbryta?

-The most common side effects with Zinbryta (which may affect more than 1 in 100 people) are rash, increased liver enzymes in the blood, depression, inflamed and sore nose and throat, influenza and upper respiratory tract infection such as colds and lymphadenopathy (swollen glands).
-The most common serious side effects of Zinbryta are liver damage and severe skin reactions.
+The most common side effects with Zinbryta (which may affect more than 1 in 100 people) are rash, increased liver enzymes in the blood, depression, inflamed and sore nose and throat, influenza and upper respiratory tract infection such as nose and throat infections and lymphadenopathy (swollen glands).
+The most common serious side effects of Zinbryta that cause patients to stop their treatment are liver damage and severe skin reactions.
 For the full list of restrictions and of all side effects reported with Zinbryta, see the package leaflet.

 Why is Zinbryta approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Zinbryta’s benefits are greater than its risks and recommended that it be approved for use in the EU.
-Zinbryta has been found to be effective in studies carried out over up to 3 years.
-Zinbryta works in a different way to existing treatments and has the advantage that it is given just once a month.
-Treatment is associated with adverse effects on the liver and an increased risk of infections but the CHMP considered these could be managed with regular monitoring.
+The European Medicines Agency decided that Zinbryta’s benefits are greater than its risks and recommended that it be approved for use in the EU.
+Zinbryta was effective in studies lasting up to 3 years.
+It works in a different way to existing treatments and has the advantage that it is given just once a month.
+Treatment is associated with harmful effects on the liver and with infections but the Agency considered these could be managed with regular monitoring.

 What measures are being taken to ensure the safe and effective use of Zinbryta?

 The company that markets Zinbryta will issue educational materials for healthcare professionals and for patients about liver damage and how to prevent or reduce the damage.